Music Has Been Called the Universal Language: Exploring its Power and Impact

 - Attention: Listening to music can improve focus and concentration, particularly in tasks requiring sustained attention.

-- Learning: Music can facilitate language learning and other cognitive skills, especially in children.
+- Learning: Music can make easier language learning and other cognitive skills, especially in children.

 - Motor skills: Music can improve motor coordination and timing, as demonstrated in studies of musicians and music therapy.